daemon-001/Zipline/README.md

 ### Getting Started
 1. Launch Zipline on your device
 2. The application will automatically discover other Zipline instances on your network
-3. Select a device from the "Buddies" tab to send files
+3. Select a device from the "Devices" tab to send files
 4. Choose files or folders to transfer
 5. Monitor progress in real-time